Sixteen Vital Characteristics of Any Company

 7- A common Seal:

-A corporation is an imitation of a person in the sense that it has a seal that equated to the autograph of a person.
+A corporation is an imitation of a person in the sense that it has a seal that equates to a person’s autograph.
 The corporate seal of an organization has the power to make any document lawfully binding to the company.
 In addition, it stands as proof that the document is authentic.

 Business